-As reported in a recent Nationwide Agency Forward Survey, customers have indicated that they highly value diversity in an agency when looking for an agent.
-Hiring diverse talent is imperative to the continued success of your agency, currently only 12% of the independent insurance agency workforce is Hispanic, Black, or Asian American.1
+As reported in Nationwide’s 2021 Agency Forward Survey, customers have indicated that they highly value diversity in an agency when looking for an agent.
+Recruiting diverse candidates is imperative to the continued success of your agency, currently only 12% of the independent insurance agency workforce is Hispanic, Black, or Asian American.1

 1. Recruit from different places

-A panel of experts from Nationwide’s recent webinar on this topic emphasized the value in going outside of your usual recruitment channels to find new, diverse talent.
-While you may be comfortable in your current routine of fishing in the same ponds, finding unique talent may require you to think outside of the box.
+Nationwide hosted a webinar on this topic, emphasizing the value in going outside of your usual recruitment channels to find new, diverse talent.
+While you may be comfortable in your current routine of fishing in the same ponds, finding unique diverse talent may require you to think outside of the box.
 There are a variety of places you can recruit from that you may have never used, such as local colleges or regional groups.
 Newly graduated college students can offer a unique perspective and bring a fresh energy to your agency.
 Local chapters of organizations that are fostering diversity in the insurance industry such as the National African American Insurance Association (NAAIA) and the Latin American Association of Insurance Agencies (LAAIA) are fantastic resources to consult when recruiting, and are open to everyone!
 Building relationships within your community by hosting events and volunteering are also great ways to grow your network and begin recruiting outside of your typical channels.

 2. Interview with a diverse group of current employees